georgematheos/vs-app-backend/api.md

 * `visitorUsername`: A string which is a student's username.
 If included, only Vs in which the user specified by this username was a visitor will be returned.
 * `earliestStartTime`: A date and time, expressed as milliseconds since Jan.
 1, 1970.
 If this field is included, only Vs which began at or after this time will be retrieved.
 * `latestStartTime`: A date and time, expressed as milliseconds since Jan.
 1, 1970.
 If this field is included, only Vs which began at or before this time will be retrieved.
-* `$limit`: An integer.
-The maximum number of results to return.
-If not included, the server will return 50 results by default, in reverse chronological order by start time.
-The cap for this value is 250 (in other words, if `$limit` is greater than 250, the server will act as though it is 250).
-* `$skip`: The number of results to skip before the first returned value.
-If not included, this value defaults to 0.
-(For example, if 50 results are returned per request, and you want to retrieve results 51-100, this field should have the value of 50.)

 ##### Feathers command:
 ```javascript